-Non-Conforming Use: Use of buildings, structures, premises, land or parts thereof which is not permitted in the District in which it is situated or which does not meet the performance standards prescribed for it by an ordinance, but which is allowed to remain solely because it was in lawful existence at the time an ordinance or subsequent amendments took effect.
+Non-Conforming Use: Use of buildings, structures, premises, land or parts thereof which is not permitted or which does not meet the performance standards prescribed for it by an ordinance, but which is allowed to remain solely because it was in lawful existence at the time an ordinance or subsequent amendments took effect.

-Non-Farm Lot: The following constitute non-farm lots within an Agricultural District: a.) a lot or parcel containing less than 25 acres and containing one or more dwelling units (agricultural activities may be carried on as part of the use of a non-farm residential lot); and b) a lot within the Agricultural District devoted to uses other than agricultural or residential uses
+Non-Farm Lot: The following constitute non-farm lots: a.) a lot or parcel containing less than 25 acres and containing one or more dwelling units (agricultural activities may be carried on as part of the use of a non-farm residential lot); and b) a lot devoted to uses other than agricultural or residential uses